MarcelNhst/CreatingArtWithDeepLearning/README.md

 # CreatingArtWithDeepLearning
-Using Deeplearning to create art
+Using Deeplearning to create art, take a look at the Notebook for more details